TechBlog - Stay Connected!

 When do I need a PSU?

-The power supply unit is a crucial part of any IT system.
-Without it, your device would not work.
+The power supply unit is a crucial part of any server.
+Without it, your IT infrastructure would not work.
 It’s no surprise, then, that most systems include a power supply upon purchase.

 However, there is an alternative to the PSU that can be used in some instances.
 By choosing Power over Ethernet (PoE), electrical power can be carried within network cables without being tethered to an electrical outlet.
 This is ideal for systems that need more flexibility; PoE can provide wireless access points to wherever is most convenient, and less space is taken up by wiring.